 We've joined 499 other companies around the world to take action on disability inclusion.

 Diversity is championed and led by our own people.
-We have 17 highly active, Employee Resource Groups (ERGs), which are voluntary and employee-led.
+We have 17 highly active Employee Resource Groups (ERGs) that are voluntary and employee led.

 ERGs provide a crucial support network for everyone who works at National Grid, helping to raise awareness of all the diverse types of people who work within our organisation in the US and the UK.
 They champion and support the needs of many areas including LGBTQ+, disability and gender, veterans and new starters, through events and campaigns held throughout the year.